Geometric Structure of Bell Correlations in Bohmian Mechanics: A Configuration-Space Analysis of EPR Experiments: Description of the experiment

 This condition, preserved by the continuity equation, guarantees that the theory reproduces exactly the statistical predictions of non-relativistic quantum mechanics \cite{bohm1952a,bohm1952b,Holland,DurrTeufel,DurrLazarovici}.

-We now turn to the Stern–Gerlach experiment itself.
-In this setup, a beam of spin-$\frac{1}{2}$ particles passes through an inhomogeneous magnetic field, so that the spin–field interaction separates the outgoing wave packet into two spatially distinct components associated with the two eigenvalues of the spin projection along the field direction.
-The particles are then deflected toward opposite regions of the detection screen, allowing one to infer the measured spin from the sign of the deflection.
-Historically, the effect was first observed by Stern and Gerlach in 1922 using silver atoms \cite{sg}, and it provided early evidence for an intrinsic magnetic moment—spin.
-In our context, the Stern–Gerlach device is crucial because it offers a concrete dynamical mechanism for ``spin measurement'' \cite{notehistoire}: it converts spin information into a spatial separation, which we can directly model within pilot-wave theory through the guidance equation.
+We now turn to the Stern-Gerlach experiment.
+In this setup, a beam of spin-$\frac{1}{2}$ particles passes through an inhomogeneous magnetic field, so that the spin-field interaction separates the outgoing wave packet into two spatially distinct components associated with the eigenvalues of the spin projection along the field direction.
+The particles are then deflected toward opposite regions of the detection screen, allowing the spin outcome to be inferred from the sign of the deflection.
+In the present framework, the Stern-Gerlach device plays a central role as a concrete dynamical realization of spin measurement: it implements a mapping from the spinor wave function to spatially separated wave packets, which can be directly analyzed within pilot-wave theory through the guidance equation (Eq. \ref{guidanceeq}).

 Since the pioneering work of Bohm, Schiller and Tiomno in 1955 \cite{bohm1955A,bohm1955B}, up to more modern formulations such as those given by Dewdney \cite{dewdney1988}, detailed studies of spin correlations in EPR-type experiments \cite{dewdney1987} and contemporary summaries \cite{norsen2014}, a clear and deterministic description of spin in the Bohmian framework has emerged.
-These results provide the theoretical basis for modeling the Stern–Gerlach dynamics and, ultimately, for constructing the EPR–Bell experiment studied in this work.
-To model the Stern--Gerlach experiment within pilot-wave theory, we follow the approach of Dewdney, Holland, and Kyprianidis\cite{dewdney1986PLA}.
-As mentioned above, we consider a one-dimensional dynamics: the wave packet propagates along the $z$ axis while evolving in time.
-We assume that the particle dynamics upstream from the magnetic field region of the Stern--Gerlach apparatus is free and described by a Gaussian wave packet.
-We are interested in the wave function of the beam after it has exited the apparatus.
-We assume that the interaction between the magnetic field and the particle is very strong but very short, during a negligible time $T$.
-The analysis of the system’s evolution throughout this interaction is presented in the paragraph II.C.d.
-In this approximation, the beam is not deflected before it exits the device.
-We model the magnetic field as $ B=B_{0}+zB_{0}'$.
-In this regime, the outgoing wave function has two spin components:
+These results provide the theoretical basis for modeling the Stern-Gerlach dynamics and, ultimately, for constructing the EPR-Bell experiment considered here.